 Note 2: It is a 1:1 integration setup and only one SAP C4C tenant can be integrated to a MS 365 developer account at a time.

-Conclusion: In this blog post we learnt how to enable integration between SAP Sales Cloud and Microsoft Teams.
+Conclusion: In this blog post we learnt how to enable integration between SAP C4C and Microsoft Teams.
 With this, the employees can have a transparent, consistent and effective collaboration for their opportunities.

 For more details you can refer to the Additional Notes for Microsoft Teams Integration.